april1989/origin-go-tools/README.md

 #### Why the unreachable function/cgnode will be generated?
-This is because the default algorithm creates nodes and constraints for all methods of all types that are dynamically accessible via reflection or interfaces ().
+This is because the default algorithm creates nodes and constraints for all methods of all types that are dynamically accessible via reflection or interfaces (no matter it will be reached or not).

 #### Why the cgnodes from default not include some callees as mine?